Watts-Lab/task-mapping/Whac-A-Mole.md

 # Criteria
 ## Performance calculation
-> An open cirlce was used to represent the location of the rod on the screen, and the closed circles represented the targets.
+> An open circle was used to represent the location of the rod on the screen, and the closed circles represented the targets.
 When the open circle overlapped a closed circle there was immediate feedback shown by either a green square or red square if the participant won or lost a point respectively.

 ## Incentives
 > Players received a reward of 80 cents when they had won a game, 40 cents for a draw, and no extra reward if lost.